Pete Gonzalez: College career

-NFL career
+Professional career

 Gonzalez signed with the Pittsburgh Steelers as an undrafted free agent in 1998.
 He spent two seasons with the Steelers, both years as the third-string quarterback, throwing just one pass that was complete for eight yards to Hines Ward.
 The one pass came in the 1999 season opener against the Cleveland Browns (the Browns' first game in four years), in which the Steelers won 43–0 and had put Gonzalez in late in the game after the outcome had been decided.

-After the Steelers chose not to re-sign him—starting quarterback Kordell Stewart was the only quarterback carryover for the 2000 season from 1999, a year they had four quarterbacks on the roster the entire season (Stewart, Mike Tomczak, Gonzalez, and Anthony Wright)—Gonzalez signed with the Indianapolis Colts, but was cut in training camp and never returned to football as a player.
+After the Steelers chose not to re-sign him—starting quarterback Kordell Stewart was the only quarterback carryover for the 2000 season from 1999, a year they had four quarterbacks on the roster the entire season (Stewart, Mike Tomczak, Gonzalez, and Anthony Wright)—Gonzalez signed with the Indianapolis Colts on February 21, 2000, but was cut in training camp on August 3, 2000.
 Gonzalez was the last Steelers player to wear number 7 before Ben Roethlisberger arrived in 2004.

+Gonzalez was signed by the Buffalo Bills on April 19, 2001.
+He was later released on August 22, 2001.

-After his NFL career, Gonzalez played two seasons in the Canadian Football League with the Hamilton Tiger-Cats.
-He was the backup to Danny McManus in 2002 and 2003.
-He went 67/150 for 999 yards, with four passing Touchdowns and seven interceptions.
+Gonzalez signed with the Hamilton Tiger-Cats of the Canadian Football League on May 7, 2002.
+He was the backup to Danny McManus in 2002 and 2003, dressing in all 36 games for the Tiger-Cats over that span.
+He completed 67 of 150 passes (44.7%) for 999 yards, four touchdowns and seven interceptions while also scoring two rushing touchdowns.
+Gonzalez was released on February 16, 2004.

-Personal
+Personal life

 Gonzalez and his wife Mandy have two children and live in the Pittsburgh area.
 He works outside of football, but does small consulting and training camps for junior high and high school quarterbacks and receivers in the Pittsburgh area.